THE

 (c)

-the learning abilities of every child and impart additional instructions, if
+assess the learning abilities of every child and impart additional

 (d)